oroinc/documentation/user/back-office/system/user-management/roles/create-manage-roles.rst

    .. image:: /user/img/system/user_management/create_role_workflow_permissions.png

-8. In the **Users** section, select check boxes in front of the users to whom you want to assign this role.
+8. In the **Users** section, select checkboxes in front of the users to whom you want to assign this role.
 9. Click **Save**.

 .. _user-guide-user-management-permissions-roles--edit: